clescot/kafka-connect-http/README.md

   If we need to store HTTP responses, the **Sink** Connector need to publish to the **Source** Connector the responses.
   We use **an internal unbounded in memory Thread-safe Queue** for this purpose.
 Global HTTP interactions are (request,responses, and metadatas) published in the in memory queue.
+Note that the Source connector is optional (you don have to configure an in memory queue in this case), and if you configure multiple connectors pairs (Sink and Source), you can define a unique in memory queue (with the `queue.name` parameter) for each pair.

 ### Does it cancel the distributed nature of Kafka Connect ?